mateuszjarzyna/mateuszjarzyna.github.io/content/posts/how-to-test-time-improve-code-quality-pt-1/index.md

 ## Concepts you must understand

 In the very first step, you must understand a few concepts that not everybody understood.
 If you know the theory, just skip to the section with code.
-Below, I will try to explain why always using `LocalDateTime` is not a good idea, and you most likely should use `ZonedDateTime` or `Instant`.
+Below, I will try to explain why using always the `LocalDateTime` is not a good idea, and you most likely should use `ZonedDateTime` or `Instant`.

 ### Timezones